 - Automatic Savings

 2. CIT BankCIT has been around for more than 100 years.
-Its banking is available for both personal use and businesses.
+Its banking is available for both personal use and business.
 It offers eChecking, savings, and money market accounts as well as certificates of deposit (CDs).

 Online and mobile banking is available with its eChecking account.
 You earn interest on your balance, although the exact APY you earn depends on how much you have in your account.
 You can open an account with as little as $100.Its savings account, which also requires a minimum $100 opening deposit, has three tiers for savings, providing a higher interest rate for higher balances.